-The usual average daily dose is 0.6 g of adonis powder.
-The maximum individual dose is 1.0 g, the maximum daily dose is 3.0 g.
+The common, average daily dose is 0.6 g of adonis powder.
+The maximum single dose is 1.0 g, the maximum daily dose is 3.0 g.

 Recipe(s)This section has been translated automatically.

 Fixed combination: Afixed combination of Adonidis herba (Adonis herb liquid extract), Convallariae herba (Lily of the Valley dry extract), Scillae bulbus (Sea onion dry extract) and Oleandri folium (Oleander leaf dry extract).

 negatively affects the conduction of excitation of the heart and positively affects the threshold of excitation of the heart.

 Indications: Fixed combinations of this composition are used in impaired cardiac output with accompanying circulatory lability.

 Contraindications: Use should be avoided in existing heart failure of NYHA stages III and IV, during therapy with digitalis glycosides, potassium deficiency, digitalis intoxication, bradycardia, or ventricular tachycardia.

 Adverse effects: Nausea, vomiting, diarrhea, stomach discomfort, irregular pulse or cardiac arrhythmia may occur in rare cases.

 In adults, the daily dose of solid and single-dose forms is between 270 and 540 MSE, and 3101 MSE for liquid forms.

 The extracts are mixed in a ratio of 25: 15: 25: 25.